reusable-ui/reusable-ui-monorepo/states/collapse-state/README.md

 Emits lifecycle events in response to expand/collapse phase transitions.

-This hook observes the resolved `expandPhase` from `useCollapseState()` and triggers the appropriate callbacks defined in `CollapseStatePhaseEventProps`, such as:
+This hook observes the resolved `expandPhase` from `useCollapseBehaviorState()` and triggers the appropriate callbacks defined in `CollapseStatePhaseEventProps`, such as:

 - `onExpandStart`
 - `onExpandEnd`